Renzo1/Security_Auditors_Starter_Pack/Redflags & Code Smells.md

 - Reused base constructors

-- Examine every external calls for reentrancies
+- Examine every external calls for re-entrancies

 - Check if external calls can DoS by reverting or spending a lot of gas